tournepivoine/shinpokered-fr/README.md

 - If Transform copies an opponent's Transform move, and the the PP of that move is < 6, it will copy that move's instantaneous PP less 1.
 - Fixed a problem where multi-hit moves could overflow the damage effectiveness multiplier
 - Fixed *thud* sfx playing when exiting via a warp tile
+- Fixed a wall in cerulean cave level 3 that violated the mapping rules so was walkable

 #Bugfixes